-We share 14 funny customer service stories that have been sent in by our readers, who recall their funniest customer service interactions.
+We share some customer service funny stories that have been sent in by our readers, who recall their funniest customer service interactions.

 1. Turn the Planes Off!

 When I was in the Navy I worked for a 24-hour telecommunications centre on Naval Air Station North Island in San Diego.

 If you know anything about that base you know that the location is pristine, with neighbours in multi-million-dollar mansions on the beach.

 At about 8:30 at night a lady called to complain about a plane’s noise and asked us if we could only have the planes take off during the day!

 Thanks to Cheryl

 2. A Trip to the Roof